thewebera/realsense-ocf-demos/demo1/README.md

 Note: Open a brower in any remote machine that is on the same network as target, enter url "TargetIPaddr:8000/view.html".
 Ex:10.30.90.130:8000/view.html
 Person can be recognized and the recognition database can be stored when clicking the person to track him/her.
 The stored database can also be loaded.

-## Screen shot
+## Screenshot

-1. When person in front of camera at different distance, light* turns on red color. (* means 1, 2, 3,4)
+When person in front of camera at different distance, light* turns on red color. (* means 1, 2, 3,4)

 <img width="600" alt="Image" src="../doc/demo1/demo1_browser_ONE.png">
 <img width="300" alt="Image" src="../doc/demo1/demo1_red_ONE.png">